 <img src="picts/image.gif" alt="Add important key phrases here">

 Be sure to edit the "Add important key phrases here" like in the above example with your keywords on your pages.

-NOTE: You will also want to use sentences for the alt tags and not use the same phrase over and over if possible.
-You may get penalized for spamming keywords.
+NOTE: You'll want to use sentences for the alt tags and not use the same phrase over and over if possible.
+You may get a lower ranking for spamming keywords.

 Getting all your website pages listed:

 The menu.js file included with Allwebco templates is not read by some search engines, so most Allwebco templates include either a "site map" page linked from your "index.html" that links to all other pages, or, in some models a text link path is setup starting from the "index.html".
 It is best not to remove any text links on your template home page.